Your shopping cart is currently empty.

 Cutting poplar

-To promote health and maintain shape, Cutting measures may be necessary.
+To promote health and maintain shape, Cutting measures It may be necessary.
 The best time for pruning is in spring, before the next growing season begins.
 To rejuvenate the poplar's crown and promote growth, excess, diseased, or damaged branches are removed.

 Fertilizing poplar